ADDICTION THERAPY in New Hampshire

 4. Group Therapy:

-What is the relationship between PTSD and addictive therapy?
+What is the relationship between PTSD and addiction?

-In the earlier days, treating co-occurring PTSD and substance use disorders separately was common.
-In actuality, the wellness of PTSD was frequently delayed until the patient had successfully managed their substance use disorder for a while. wellness programs have evolved in recent times.
-The integrated wellness model is used to treat PTSD and substance use disorder simultaneously.
-Due to the possibility of overlap, this strategy aids in addressing the complexity of comorbid symptoms.
-Additionally, the patient can deal with the triggers and feelings associated with their substance use, which can support and maintain recovery.
+Previously, it was common to treat co-occurring PTSD and substance use disorders separately.
+In actuality, the treatment of PTSD was frequently delayed until the patient had successfully managed their substance use disorder.
+Recovery programs have evolved to a more integrated model where PTSD and substance use disorder are treated simultaneously.
+Clients can deal with the triggers and feelings associated with their substance use, which can support and maintain recovery.

 Addiction is a persistent illness.